 Let’s discuss …

-A report from the National Multifamily Housing Council (NHMC) and the National Apartment Association (NAA) states that demand for multifamily real estate will be so great that at least 4.6 million units will be constructed within the next decade.
+A report from the National Multifamily Housing Council (NHMC) and the National Apartment Association (NAA) states that demand for multifamily real estate will be so strong that at least 4.6 million units will be built over the next decade.

-However, to make the most of these promising forecasts, multifamily real estate companies must learn to optimize data when creating multifamily content marketing.
+However, to make the most of these promising forecasts, multifamily real estate companies must learn to optimize data in their content marketing.

 Why Data Is Crucial in the Multifamily Industry

 Data is crucial in every industry as it can improve conversion rates, increase traffic, and prevent knowledge gaps.
 To illustrate, a Bain & Company study states that businesses in the U.S. could increase profits by over $2 billion annually by utilizing data.
-Thus, data literacy is integral to professionals across the board — including those who don’t work in the data analytics field.
+Thus, data literacy is integral for professionals — including those who don’t work in data analytics.

 In fact, today’s business degrees are becoming more interdisciplinary, covering topics like contemporary technologies and data methods.
-Modern online bachelor’s in business administration even have concentrations in data analytics and management information systems, which are taught alongside traditional business concepts, such as accounting, management, and business law.
-This shift only goes to show the growing expectations that are placed upon business people to be more data literate.
+Modern online bachelor’s programs in business administration even offer concentrations in data analytics and management information systems, which are taught alongside traditional business concepts, such as accounting, management, and business law.
+This shift only shows the growing expectations placed on businesspeople to be more data-literate.

-And this translates to the multifamily industry as harnessing data effectively can lead to more intimate understandings when it comes to trends, more accurate insights into future movements, and more effective multifamily content marketing creation.
+And this translates to the multifamily industry: harnessing data effectively can lead to deeper insights into trends, more accurate forecasts of future movements, and more effective multifamily content marketing.

 How to Integrate Data Into Your Multifamily Content Marketing Strategy